Fix React-Core-prebuilt Missing Required Attribute Source in React Native iOS

 What Causes This Error

-React Native 0.85+ introduced prebuilt artifacts for React Native Core and Dependencies.
+Newer React Native versions use prebuilt artifacts for React Native Core and Dependencies during iOS pod installation.
 During `pod install`, CocoaPods downloads and validates these packages automatically.
-If cached downloads are corrupted, paths are malformed, or dependencies become inconsistent, validation fails.
+If the downloads are corrupted, cached files are stale, paths are malformed, or dependencies become inconsistent, validation can fail with the `React-Core-prebuilt` missing required attribute `source` error.

 - Spaces in project parent folder names